City-of-Helsinki/drupal-module-helfi-api-base/documentation/user-expire.md

 ## User delete

-Blocked accounts that have been inactive for longer than five years are deleted automatically.
+Accounts that have been inactive for longer than five years are deleted automatically.